MarkJPerry/markjperry.github.io/_posts/2014-09-02-psexec-access-deined.md

 title: psexec - Access Denied error
 ---

-Has a little problem today with our TeamCity build server not running the install of our windows services using psexec.
+Had a little problem today with our TeamCity build server not running the install step of our windows services using psexec.

-The error displayed in TeamCity was "Access Denied".
+The error displayed in TeamCity was "Access is Denied".

 ![TeamCity Error]({{site.url}}/public/posts/2014-09-02-psexec-access-denied/TeamCityError.png)